Author: Rosaria Daniela Scattarella

 End-of-Life (EoL) Policy

-This structured maintenance and support plan ensures stability, transparency, and ongoing improvements, allowing the Earthquake AI Assistant to remain reliable as formats, datasets, and user needs evolve over time.
+This structured maintenance and support plan ensures stability, transparency, and ongoing improvements, allowing the Earthquake AI Assistant to remain reliable as formats, datasets, and user needs evolve.

 The Earthquake AI Assistant transforms raw seismic data into meaningful explanations, helping experts and non-experts understand events instantly.
 With strong grounding, multi-format ingestion, and natural-language output, it is a reliable and user-friendly tool for earthquake awareness and analysis.